mikf/gallery-dl/docs/configuration.rst

 Default
     ``2``
 Description
-    Number of times a failed image gets retried.
-    Use ``-1`` for infinite retries
+    Number of times a failed image gets retried or ``-1`` for infinite retries.

 extractor.exhentai.fav